NetLogo banner

 HOW IT WORKS

-At initialization wolves have a stride of INITIAL-WOLF-STRIDE and sheep have a stride of INITIAL-SHEEP-STRIDE.
+This model is fundamentally very similar to Wolf-Sheep Predation.
+Sheep eat grass and wolves eat sheep.
+They also randomly wander the world.
+However, at initialization, wolves have a stride of INITIAL-WOLF-STRIDE and sheep have a stride of INITIAL-SHEEP-STRIDE.
+This means some sheep (wolves) can go farther in a particular tick than their compatriots.
 Wolves and sheep wander around the world moving STRIDE-LENGTH in a random direction at each step.
-Sheep eat grass and wolves eat sheep, as in the Wolf Sheep Predation model.
 When wolves and sheep reproduce, they pass their stride length down to their young.
 However, there is a chance that the stride length will mutate, becoming slightly larger or smaller than that of its parent.

 HOW TO USE IT